thomas-xin/hyperchoron/README.md

   -o, --output [OUTPUT ...]
                         Output file (.mcfunction | .litematic | .nbs) -t, --transpose [TRANSPOSE]
-                        Transposes song up/down a certain amount of semitones; higher = higher pitched -s, --speed [SPEED]   Scales song speed up/down as a multiplier; higher = faster -sa, --strum-affinity [STRUM_AFFINITY]
+                        Transposes song up/down a certain amount of semitones, applied before instrument material mapping;
+                        higher = higher pitched
+  -s, --speed [SPEED]   Scales song speed up/down as a multiplier, overrides sync algorithm; higher = faster -sa, --strum-affinity [STRUM_AFFINITY]
                         Increases or decreases threshold for sustained notes to be cut into discrete segments; higher = more notes
   -d, --drums, --no-drums
                         Allows percussion channel.
 If disabled, the default MIDI percussion channel will be treated as a regular instrument channel.
 Defaults to TRUE -c, --cheap, --no-cheap
                         Restricts the list of non-instrument blocks to a more survival-friendly set.
 Also enables compatibility with previous versions of minecraft.
 May cause spacing issues with the sand/snare drum instruments.
                         Defaults to FALSE
 ```
 ### Additional info
 - The program takes one or more input and output files, and currently supports outputting to `.mcfunction` (a list of `/setblock` commands), `.litematic` (used by the litematica mod), or `.nbs` (Note Block Studio project).